IBM-Cloud/docs/dedicated/index.md

 *Last updated: 8 December 2015*

 {{site.data.keyword.Bluemix}} is an open-standards, cloud-based platform for building, running, and managing applications.
-With {{site.data.keyword.Bluemix_notm}} Dedicated, you get the power and simplicity of {{site.data.keyword.Bluemix_notm}}—in your own dedicated SoftLayer environment that’s securely connected to both the {{site.data.keyword.Bluemix_notm}} Public environment and your own network.
+With {{site.data.keyword.Bluemix_notm}} Dedicated, you get the power and simplicity of {{site.data.keyword.Bluemix_notm}}—in your own dedicated SoftLayer environment that is securely connected to both the {{site.data.keyword.Bluemix_notm}} Public environment and your own network.
 {:shortdesc}

 {{site.data.keyword.Bluemix_notm}} Dedicated includes a private catalog that displays the dedicated services that are available exclusively to you.
 It also includes additional services that are syndicated from and available for you to use from {{site.data.keyword.Bluemix_notm}} Public.